ShilpaMuralidhar/Global_Vaccination_Progress/README.md

 				- lat long data by country for potential map visualizations

-( kindly note that this main heroku is broken from any future UI updates because of some sort of conflict)
+( kindly note that muracan.herokuapp.com is broken from any future UI updates because of some sort of conflict)

 ![Muracan](images/chart002.jpg)